-The U.S. Federal Motor Carrier Safety Administration, or FMCSA, and various state and local agencies exercise broad powers over our business, generally governing such activities as authorization to engage in motor carrier operations, drug and alcohol testing, safety and insurance requirements.
+The FMCSA and various state and local agencies exercise broad powers over our business, generally governing such activities as authorization to engage in motor carrier operations, drug and alcohol testing, safety and insurance requirements.
 Our owner-operators must comply with the safety and fitness regulations promulgated by the FMCSA, including those relating to drug and alcohol testing and hours-of-service.
 There also are regulations specifically relating to the trucking industry, including testing and specifications of equipment and product handling requirements.
 These measures could disrupt or impede the timing of our deliveries and we may fail to meet the needs of our customers.
 The cost of complying with these regulatory measures, or any future measures, could have a materially adverse effect on our business or results of operations.